 - And finally, are you taking counteractive medications?
 A discussion with your physician or pharmacist could shed some light on possible interactions, and is always a good idea before adding or subtracting supplements from your regimen

-In conclusion, you are in charge of your own wellness.
+In conclusion about "5 things to do before you breakup with CBD", you are in charge of your own wellness.
 Being informed on aspects of all botanicals and supplements you choose to enhance your health and well-being is essential to achieving optimum results.
 And we should all want to be in love with the things we put in our body.